nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `delete sn/1111111 sn/11111111`<br>
       Expected: Stock with the serial number 1111111 is deleted from the inventory.
-      Duplicate serial number is ignored.
+      Duplicate serial number(s) is/are ignored.
 Details of the deleted stock shown in the status message.

    1. Test case: `delete sn/1111111 sn/22222222`<br>
       Expected: Both stocks with the serial numbers 1111111 and 22222222 are deleted from the inventory.